anniebelkin/mini_backgammon/README.md

 This approach ensures the network first learns a good approximation of our heuristic and then refines its evaluation to better predict winning outcomes.

+## Pretraining and Sample Generation

+We have introduced a new training pipeline for our heuristic evaluation network.
+Key additions include:

+- **train.py**:
+  - Implements functions for pretraining the `HeuristicNN` model using random board samples.
+  - Samples are generated via `sample_random` (located in `RL/game.py`).
+  - Uses MSE loss with `"sum"` reduction and mini-batch updates.
+  - Plots and saves the sum of MSE loss over epochs, with early stopping based on improvement.

+- **RL_TRAINING.py**:
+  - Serves as the main entry point to run the pretraining process.

+### Training Process Overview

+**Stage 1: Pretraining**
+   - Random board samples are generated from games played by random-move players.
+   - The model is trained in a supervised manner using our heuristic function values (normalized to [0,1]) as targets.
+   - Training progress is monitored via a loss curve that updates every epoch.

+### Hyperparameter Choices

+- **Learning Rate (0.001):**
+  This value strikes a good balance between convergence speed and stability.
+It allows the optimizer (Adam) to make steady progress without overshooting minima, which is crucial given our network's architecture and the variability in our sampled board positions.

+- **Batch Update Size (50):**
+  A batch size of 50 provides sufficiently representative gradient estimates while keeping memory usage and computation time manageable.
+This size helps smooth the training process, especially when working with the relatively small input vector size (48) and a moderate dataset.

+### Data Shuffling

+- **Shuffling the Examples:**
+  Each epoch, the training examples are shuffled before creating mini-batches.
+This step is critical to:
+  - **Break correlations** between consecutive samples, ensuring that gradient updates are not biased by the order of the data.
+  - **Improve generalization** by presenting a more diverse mix of samples in each mini-batch.
+  - **Stabilize training**, especially when the data distribution may vary across the game samples.

+All training outputs (e.g., loss plots, model checkpoints) are saved in the `RL/pretrain_output` directory.